huacnlee/rucaptcha/README.md

 ## Feature

 - No dependencies.
-No ImageMagick, No RMagick.
+No ImageMagick.
+No RMagick;
 - For Rails Application;
 - Simple, Easy to use;
 - High performance.